 Using a highly individualized and long-term relationship-oriented approach, HomePlate has met over 8,000 youth since opening in 2005.
 While our focus is with youth experiencing homelessness we welcome any hungry youth regardless of race, ethnicity, personal belief, sexual orientation, disability, or personal history.

 In service of our mission, HomePlate provides a continuum of assistance that offers a wide variety of opportunities for volunteer involvement...

 Dinner Volunteer: During HomePlate's drop-in hours, a meal is served for 40-60 people (including volunteers).
 We rely on generous volunteer support to provide these meals and to interact with the youth by serving the meal.
 Dinner groups are typically served by 4-8 volunteers.

-- Outreach Volunteer: Get into the community with our Outreach Workers to reach out to youth and tell them about HomePlate.
+Outreach Volunteer: Get into the community with our Outreach Workers to reach out to youth where they are at and tell them about HomePlate.
 Involves walking outside in all weather.

 Opportunities include joining our ongoing small business or event task forces, marketing or funding committees, or providing short term support for special projects that come up throughout the year.

 Interested in learning more about becoming a volunteer at HomePlate?